GeojoL/coding-workflow/README.md

-This is a workflow for new cats who what to digging more coding techniques.
+This is a workflow for new cats who want to digging more coding techniques.

 The workflow I use will be